GM 6-71 Diesel Engine, Used on Jacques Cousteau's Ship "Calypso"

 Summary

-The flexible Detroit Diesel Series 71 engine, introduced in 1938, powered a wide range of equipment including trucks, buses, farm tractors, and stationary generators.
+The adaptable Detroit Diesel Series 71 engine, introduced in 1938, powered a wide range of equipment including trucks, buses, farm tractors, and stationary generators.
 This six-cylinder example drove an electric generator aboard Calypso, the research ship used by French oceanographer Jacques Cousteau.
 The dependable Calypso engine provided more than 100,000 hours of service from 1943 until its replacement in 1981.

-The flexible Detroit Diesel Series 71 engine, introduced in 1938, powered a wide range of equipment including trucks, buses, farm tractors, and stationary generators.
+The adaptable Detroit Diesel Series 71 engine, introduced in 1938, powered a wide range of equipment including trucks, buses, farm tractors, and stationary generators.
 This six-cylinder example drove an electric generator aboard Calypso, the research ship used by French oceanographer Jacques Cousteau.
 The dependable Calypso engine provided more than 100,000 hours of service from 1943 until its replacement in 1981.

 Artifact